 After maneuvering, the mother moose realized that the problem of getting to the water hole wasn’t solved, as there was another cow with calf already there with a young bull lurking in the trees beyond.
 She took her calf off to a nearby field where she could wait until the action died down a bit.

-It isn’t long before hunger begins and we decided to work our way towards the town of Walden where we could get breakfast at my favorite place to have breakfast.
+It isn’t long before hunger begins and we decided to work our way towards the town of Walden where we could get grub at my favorite place to have breakfast.
 The Moose Creek Cafe.